jenkinsci/gitlab-plugin/README.md

     }
     ```
 * Configure access to GitLab as described above in "Configure access to GitLab" (the account needs at least developer permissions to post commit statuses)

-## Forked repositories
-If you plan to use forked repositories, you will need to enable the GitLab CI integration on **each fork**.
-* Go to the Settings page in each developer's fork
-* Click on *Services*
-   * Click on *GitLab CI*
-      * Check the *Active* checkbox
-      * For *Token* put any random string (This is not yet functioning)
-      * For *Project URL* put ``http://JENKINS_URL/project/PROJECT_NAME``
-      * Click *Save* <br />
-      **Note:** You do not need to select any "Trigger Events" as the Web Hook for Merge Request Events will alert Jenkins.

-In addition, you will need to make sure that the Git plugin has an appropriate setting for user.name and user.email in the global Jenkins configuration.
-This is good practice generally, but is required for forked repos to work.

-1. Click on Manage Jenkins, then Configure System
-2. Under the Git Plugin section, set something for 'Global Config user.name Value' and 'Global Config user.email Value'

 # Branch filtering